uwgraphics/relaxed_ik_mujoco/README.md

         ```bash
         cargo build
         ```
-1. Look at <settings.yaml> in the folder *relaxed_ik_core/config* and follow the instructions there to customize the parameters, change the input device, and manage the environment obstacles.
-Note that you don't need to recompile *relaxed_ik_core* every time you change the parameters in <settings.yaml>.
 2. If you are working with a new robot, add the corresponding XML model into the root directory of this repo.
 Refer to the *franka_sim* and *sawyer_sim* folders for examples.
 3. Complie RelaxedIK in Mujoco by running `make` from the root directory of this repo.
 4. Select one of the robot models avaiable (sawyer and panda) and play with RelaxedIK by running the following commands from the root directory of this repo.
 When the program is running, the joint angle solutions will be printed to the console.